http-yon/backend_developer_test/README.md

     - field (String): This is the field ID.
 It's the equivalent of the column name for a database table.
     - label (String): Friendly name to show to users.
     - type (String): Describes the variable type for this field.

-When making a request to the database server, the path should always include the resource name accoding to the data model.
-The available operations are simple CRUD operations.
-There are two paths for the GET method, one to retrieve all the documents in a collection, and the other one to get a single record.

-The database server runs on port 20000 and expects JSON payloads.

 ## Query examples